 Unfortunately, making cherry strudel involves a chore that ranks up there with painting the fence -- pitting cherries.
 It's a messy job at best, it stains your fingers and the juice spurts everywhere.
 I used a handy dandy cherry pitter that cut way down on the time involved, but if you happen to have someone hanging around whom you could lure into pitting the cherries for you, I say go for it!

-Now, I have to admit, this is a lazy version of cherry strudel because I used boxed filo dough.
+Now, I have to admit, this is a lazy version of cherry strudel because I used boxed phyllo dough.
 It makes a delicate strudel and cuts prep time considerably.
-Be sure to thaw the filo dough overnight in the refrigerator first, though.
+Be sure to thaw the phyllo dough according to the instructions on the box.
 Have all the other ingredients ready so the dough won't dry out while you work.
 You can cover it with a damp cloth to keep it fresh, but if you work at a normal speed (don't take a call from your long-winded friend) this doesn't take too long to do.

 Cherries and apples create juices when they cook, so there has to be something to bind the juices.
 Instead of cornstarch or tapioca, most strudel recipes call for bread crumbs.
 It sounds odd, but it works.
 This time, on my mother's suggestion, I tried something new and used graham cracker crumbs.
 They worked very well.

 2 cups pitted and halved fresh cherries

 1/4 cup sugar (I used sweet black cherries, you may need more if you use sour cherries)

 1 teaspoon vanilla or brandy (optional)

 Mix the cherries, sugar, lemon and vanilla or brandy in a bowl.
 (If you're very lazy, you can skip this step.
 Watch for the ** later.)